There always seems to be something particularly evocative about the ruins of a church, however humble it might have been in its heyday.

 Or, for that matter, grand.
 The city of Coventry’s modern cathedral is modernist in design and symbolic of the economic and cultural growth that germinated throughout Europe after the end of World War Two.
 Yet visitors to the city will often explore the burnt out ruins of the old St Michaels Cathedral, bombed to near destruction in the Blitz without casting an eye to, let alone visiting its adjacent successor.

-There is romance in a ruin.
+There is a certain romance in a ruin.

 St Felix’s Church in Babingley is a wonderful example of this.
 There isn’t as view of it that is unfavourable nor, even to the most trigger happy of us, a bad photograph that can be taken of it.
 The romance is dark and rich.
 Gazing upon its shell or, if you are lucky enough to be granted permission to walk in its shadows, wild imaginings stalk you in much the same way a cat hunts a mouse.
 There are myriad stories to be told here and many more spirits to share their telling.

 Atmospheric.
 The ruins of St Felix’s church near Babingley (Nige Nudds)

 St Felix was built in the 14th century and used for worship for nearly 500 years.
 Claims abound for it to be recognised as the first Christian church to have been built in Norfolk.
 These came from the story of St Felix, who was born in Burgundy, arriving at the site by virtue of a shipwreck that cast him upon a shore many miles from his chosen destination.
 Rescued from drowning by a colony of community minded beavers, Felix was overcome with gratitude for their help, so much so that, in a state of emotion (similar to that which affected the Roman Emperor Nero so much that he made his horse a senator), Felix duly made one of the beavers a Bishop.